JatinGupta54/ImageGallery_Website/README.md

+# React Image Gallery

+## Project Overview
+This project is a responsive image gallery website built using React.js.
+It allows users to view, search, and interact with a collection of images.
+Please put the /images folder inside the public directory Please update 'const = imageDataArray' according to the images used

+Running the code [Use sudo if run into adminstration issues npm install npm start

 <!-- I declare that the lab work here submitted is original
 except for source material explicitly acknowledged, and that the same or closely related material has not been